vippium/Private_DNS-Quick-Settings-Tile/README.md

 ## About this Fork
 This fork introduces a small but useful enhancement: the ability to hide the launcher activity, effectively removing the app icon from the app drawer.
 This is helpful for users who prefer a cleaner app list or consider the app icon unnecessary once the tile has been added to Quick Settings.

-🔒 Hide Launcher Activity: Removes the app icon from the launcher to reduce clutter.
+🔒 **Hide Launcher Activity**: Removes the app icon from the launcher to reduce clutter.
 The functionality of the Quick Settings tile remains unaffected.

 ✅ All core features from the original repository are preserved.